GsDevKit/GsDevKit_home/docs/installDevKitServer.md

    createStone
    createClient (only installClientServer)
    ```
-   After these scripts successfully complete, you will have a stone named `<myServerName>`, of GemStone/S 64 Bit version `<GemStoneVersion>`, installed on your server node and running.
-You will also have a NetLDI named `<myServerName>_ldi` running on the server, so the server is ready for a tODE client to connect.
+   After these scripts successfully complete, you will have a stone named `<myStoneName>`, of GemStone/S 64 Bit version `<GemStoneVersion>`, installed on your server node and running.
+You will also have a NetLDI named `<myStoneName>_ldi` running on the server, so the server is ready for a tODE client to connect.

    If you have installed using installClientServer, you will also have a client named `<myClientName>` installed and ready to start.

 ## Script to Install Server only

-This script installs the server components only, and installs and starts a 3.2.9 server named *devKit_329*.
+This script installs the server components only, and installs and starts a 3.2.9 server named **devKit_329**.

 ```
 git clone https://github.com/GsDevKit/GsDevKit_home.git